ethereumproject/go-ethereum/README.md

  * Bump the memory allowance of the database to 512MB (`--cache=512`), which can help significantly in sync times especially for HDD users.
 This flag is optional and you can set it as high or as low as you'd like, though we'd recommend the 512MB - 2GB range.

 ### Create or manage account(s)

+Geth is able to create, import, update, unlock, and otherwise manage your private (encrypted) key files.
+Key files are in JSON format and, by default, stored in the respective chain folder's `/keystore` directory; you can specify a custom location with the `--keystore` flag.

 ```
 $ geth account new
 ```